MeridianGH/suitbot/README.md

 # SuitBot

-> A lightweight music and general purpose bot, that uses slash commands and buttons to be as user-friendly as possible!
+> A lightweight music and general purpose bot with dashboard, that uses slash commands and buttons to be as user-friendly as possible!

 It uses [discord.js](https://discord.js.org/) and [Discord Music Player](https://discord-music-player.js.org/) for its main features.